chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 Let's start with a manual, naive approach of joining our datasets one-by-one

-This approach chains the output of each join statement as input for each subsequent join, incrementally building our dataset
+This approach chains the output of each join statement as input for the next, incrementally building our dataset

 ```R
 by = c("country", "year")